Skip to main content

 Does higher hash rate mean higher Bitcoin price?

-Not directly, but they're correlated.
-Higher hash rate follows higher prices (mining becomes profitable).
-Hash rate is a lagging indicator of miner confidence.
-Very high hash rate relative to price can squeeze miner margins, while hash rate drops during bear markets often precede price bottoms.
+Not directly, but they tend to move together.
+Higher hash rate usually follows higher prices because mining becomes more profitable.
+Think of it as a lagging indicator of miner confidence.
+Interestingly, hash rate drops during bear markets have often lined up with price bottoms.

 Can Bitcoin's hash rate get too high?